Reviewer2: Optimizing Review Generation Through Prompt Generation: Experiments

 \subsection{Quality Analysis}

 To compare the generated reviews with the reference reviews, we employ three metrics: BLEU~\cite{bleu}, ROUGE~\cite{lin-hovy-2003-automatic}, and BertScore~\cite{zhang2020bertscore}.
 BLEU and ROUGE measure the n-gram similarity while BertScore measures the semantic similarity in the embedding space.
 Notably, there are several reference reviews for each paper.
-When computing BLEU, ROUGE, and BertScore, we use the maximum value instead of an average since the generated reviews do not need to be closely aligned with all references, given that the reference reviews may focus on different aspects.
+When computing BLEU, ROUGE, and BertScore, following \cite{yuan2021automate}, we use the maximum value instead of an average since the generated reviews do not need to be closely aligned with all references, given that the reference reviews may focus on different aspects.
+To compare across the generated reviews, we prompt GPT4 to select the better review based on faithfulness, coverage, coherence, and specificity on $100$ randomly sampled reviews for each method across six venues.
+More details of the evaluation is shown in Appendix~\ref{app:winrate}.

 \textbf{Result.} Table~\ref{tab:result} compares the performance of \textsc{Reviewer2} against several ablations and baselines.
 Overall, \textsc{Reviewer2} outperforms all methods across all metrics and datasets, demonstrating the effectiveness of leveraging both the full context of the paper and the aspect prompt.
 The comparisons between \textsc{Reviewer2} and \textsc{SingleS} as well as \textsc{Reviewer2-E} and \textsc{SingleS-E} reveal consistent performance improvement through the two-stage approach.
 Furthermore, the comparison between \textsc{Reviewer2} and \textsc{Reviewer2-E} shows that avoiding extractive summaries provides an additive benefit on top of using aspect prompts.
 On the cross-domain datasets (ACL, ARR, COLING, CONLL) we can observe a comparable BertScore with ICLR and NeurlPS using \textsc{Reviewer2}, demonstrating the semantic adaptability of the method to domains that the methods was not trained on.